pkgcore/pkgdev/README.rst

 pkgdev
 ======

-pkgdev provides a collection of tools for Gentoo development and maintenance
+pkgdev provides a collection of tools for Gentoo development including:
-including:

 **pkgdev commit**: commit to an ebuild repository